ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 The values on the right are the same from earlier, showing the score distribution of the `SALET`/`REAST` mixed strategy on 1000 random permutations of the 2315 secret words.
-On the left we have the results on the same 1000 permutations after eliminating possible states via deduction and refining our guessing strategy accordingly.
+On the left we have the results on the same 1000 permutations after eliminating possible states via deduction each turn and refining our guessing strategy accordingly.
 Deduction takes our average score from 7921.5 to 7768.8, a 150 point improvement!

 `SALET` and `REAST` were chosen since they're the top two deterministic Wordle strategies,